 Staying up until midnight on New Year’s Eve is an exhausting task for everyone.
 Let’s be honest: Not only is it way past your kids’ bedtime, but it also is past yours!
 In order to avoid a wildly late night and get the little ones to bed at a reasonable hour, finding a substitute New Year’s Eve countdown or ball drop is essential.
 With these programs, kids can get their fill of New Year’s Eve fun while skipping Ryan Seacrest’s celebrity-filled program and the late bedtime that comes with it.

-For a more up-to-date version of Netflix’s countdown, look no further than this Motown Magic version for 2021.
+For a more up-to-date version of Netflix’s countdown, look no further than this Motown Magic version.
 Join Ben and his magic paintbrush as he doodles in the new year.
 Great Motown music is a guarantee, as is an early bedtime.
+Though this video was published in 2021, the video itself works for any New Year’s Eve and isn’t year specific.

 For Sesame Street fans, this sweet two-minute countdown includes all your favorite characters—from Elmo to The Count to Big Bird—as they watch the big ball drop (off Wolfgang the Seal’s nose).